 Photo credit: Dara Oke – programmer, photographer and Austin-based girl geek!

 Check out more of her photography at http://www.love-dara.com (tip: she does engagement photos!)

 Hackbright Academy (Sponsor)

 Want to become a software engineer?
-Hackbright is a 10-week accelerated software development training program exclusively for women.
-Apply today!
+Hackbright runs a 10-week accelerated software development training program exclusively for women in San Francisco – apply today!